onyx-and-iris/voicemeeter-api-ruby/README.md

 ```
 Bundle exec rake --tasks
 ```
-Then, for example, if you wish to run tests for Voicemeeter version basic, test type pass:
+Then, for example, if you wish to run tests for Voicemeeter type basic, test type pass:
 ```
 Bundle exec rake basic:pass